 Design, construction, and operation will be performed in addition to start-up testing and will include installation of piping, process control equipment, electrical equipment, and placement of additional monitoring wells to evaluate performance and effectiveness of the new optimization system.
 This Northeast Plume IRA optimization project is intended to increase volatile organic compound mass removal and enhance capture of contaminants migrating in the Northeast Groundwater Plume at the eastern edge of the PGDP industrial facility (see Figure 1).
-This optimization action was initiated in response to recommendations that are documented in the Sitewide Remedy Review (DOE 2006); Review Report: Groundwater Remedial System Performance Optimization at PGDP, Paducah, Kentucky (DOE 2007); 2008 CERCLA Five-Year Review and approval letters (DOE 2009; EPA 2009; KEEC 2009); Site Management Plan (DOE 2012); negotiations among the Federal Facility Agreement parties, including the Memorandum of Agreement for Resolution (DOE 2015a); and in response to the deactivation of PGDP.
+This optimization action was initiated in response to recommendations that are documented in the 2003 CERCLA Five-Year Review (DOE 2003) and approval letters (EPA 2003; KDEP 2003); Sitewide Remedy Review (DOE 2006); Review Report: Groundwater Remedial System Performance Optimization at PGDP, Paducah, Kentucky (DOE 2007); 2008 CERCLA Five-Year Review (DOE 2014); Site Management Plan (DOE 2012); negotiations among the Federal Facility Agreement parties, including the Memorandum of Agreement for Resolution (DOE 2015a); and in response to the deactivation of PGDP.